Charged Up (FIRST): Grids

 The six Grids (three for each alliance) are located in front of their respective alliance station wall.
 Each set of grids consists of two outer grids and a coopertition (co-op) grid, each of which are divided into three rows (top, middle, and bottom).
 Within each grid, game pieces can be placed on nine Nodes, with two Nodes reserved for Cubes and four Nodes reserved for Cones.
 The remaining three Nodes, known as hybrid nodes, can accept either game piece.
 Alliances earn points for placing game pieces on the Nodes, with more points awarded for pieces scored on Nodes in the top and middle rows of each grid.

 Alliances can also earn points by placing game pieces on three adjacent Nodes in the same row, which is known as a Link.
-If five Links are created, the alliance earns the Sustainability Bonus ranking point (RP).
-This threshold can be lowered to four for both alliances if both of the co-op grids have at least three game pieces placed in them.
+Prior to the FIRST Championship, an alliance could earn the Sustainability Bonus ranking point (RP) by creating five links.
+This threshold could be lowered to four for both alliances if both of the co-op grids had at least three game pieces placed in them.
+After Week 6, the bonus threshold was increased to six links and can be lowered to five through the co-op grids.

+The post-Week 6 modifications also added rules to allow alliances to earn Supercharge points after filling their set of Grids.
+Once this is accomplished, 3 Supercharge points are earned if an additional game piece is scored on a Node regardless of the Node's row.